PowerShell/PSResourceGet/Examples/FindRepositorySearchingExamples.md

     * When the package exists in neither repository:
         ```
-        Find-PSResource: Package with Tags 'Tag1' could not be found in registered repositories: 'NuGetGallery, PSGallery'.
+        Find-PSResource: Package with Tags 'Tag1' could not be found in registered repositories: 'PSGallery, NuGetGallery'.
         ```

     * When the package exists in both repositories and multiple existing tags are specified: